Port District Resources

 Before creating any harbor improvements, port districts are required to adopt a comprehensive scheme under chapter 53.20 RCW.
 These documents are also known as “comprehensive plans,” but they differ significantly from the comprehensive plans of cities and counties.

-While port districts are not directly required to create comprehensive plans under the Growth Management Act (GMA), many port districts have been involved in the development of city/comprehensive plans under GMA.
-Port comprehensive plan elements are mandatory for cities that include within their jurisdiction a marine container port with annual operating revenues over $60 million, and optional for cities that include a marine container port with annual revenues between $20 million and $60 million (RCW 36.70A.085).
+While port districts are not directly required to create comprehensive plans under the Growth Management Act (GMA), many port districts have been involved in the development of city/comprehensive plans under the GMA.
+Port comprehensive plan elements are mandatory for cities that include within their jurisdiction marine container ports with annual operating revenues over $60 million, and optional for cities that include marine container ports with annual revenues between $20 million and $60 million (RCW 36.70A.085).

 For more information, see WPPA’s Comprehensive Plan Guideline for Washington’s Public Ports (updated 2009).